trussworks/accessibility/README.md

 - Use multiple cues like color, icons, bold font weight, heavy border or outline, and helpful text to make sure users don’t overlook this critical information.
 - A common mistake is relying solely on the user of “red” to communicate error states.

-**Animation and effects**

-Understand why you are using animation and effects and how to design them safely

-- Fast flashing effects (defined as flashing more than three times a second) or high-intensity effects and patterns can cause seizures, known as ‘photosensitive epilepsy.’
-- Parallax or motion effects, can cause some users to feel dizzy or experience vertigo due to vestibular sensitivity.
-- Constant animations or motion can also be distracting to users, especially to users who have difficulty concentrating
-- Provide controls or options to stop, pause, hide, or change the frequency of any animations or effects

 **Layout**